 SEO only works well when technology and content unite.
 Too much focus on technology results on flat, boring and potentially cold content.
 Ignoring technology means that your content may not appear in search results at the right time.

-SEO Beyond Search Results
+SEO Beyond Search Results: Learning How SEO Works

-There is a lot more to SEO tha changing page titles and creating XML sitemaps.
+There is a lot more to SEO than changing page titles and creating XML sitemaps.
 At the core, SEO professionals are researchers because we have to be.
 We’re also amazing collaborators because it helps us become better at our jobs.

 When SEO collaborates with other forms of digital marketing, great things happen.
 SEO can help brands identify how their customers are searching online.
 In turn, this data can inform much more than web page copy.